aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/README.md

 ![alt text](https://github.com/aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/blob/master/full%20proses.png)

-1. in the first step, UAV will be scanning on the conservative area to capture the vessels on the ocean.
-2. and then, UAV will send the data (captured images) to the serve, and server will process the data.
-3. the results from this system are mapping area (orthoimage), ship location (based on GPS), and Hull plate number classification.
+for clearly explanation, i divide the overall system to be spesific block diagram system.

 ## UAV Proses

 ![alt text](https://github.com/aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/blob/master/UAV%20PROSES.png)

+UAV task is bring the camera for online streaming or mapping mode, and send to the server (firebase) via online.

 ## Server Proses

 ![alt text](https://github.com/aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/blob/master/SERVER%20PROSES.png)

+The Task of Server are:
+1. in the first step, UAV will be scanning on the conservative area to capture the vessels on the ocean.
+2. and then, UAV will send the data (captured images) to the serve, and server will process the data.
+3. the results from this system are mapping area (orthoimage), ship location (based on GPS), and Hull plate number classification.

-## Overall System has been conducted by simulation system before real application
+## Overall System Has Been Conducted by Simulation Before Real Application

 ![alt text](https://github.com/aguspray001/IFSA2--Surveillance-System-Illegal-Fisihing-Prevention-Using-Convolutional-Neural-Networks/blob/master/Result/simulation/Screenshot%20from%202020-06-05%2014-52-14.png)

+Simulation system has been conducted by using V-REP Coppelia platform, in this simulation i've add the object detection on the 3D simulation.

 ## Graphical User Interface of IF-SA2